 If you know that feeling, hold onto it.

-The fact of the matter is, a lot of workforces suffer from poor communication, lack of trust, and low engagement - all of which erode the chances of teamwork.
+The fact of the matter is, a lot of workforces suffer from poor communication, lack of trust, and low engagement - all of which erode the chances of teamwork in the workplace.

 But, people still want teamwork.
 And 3 out of 4 employers consider teamwork 'very important'.
 It can just be a bit tricky sometimes.
 If it isn’t happening naturally, most people are stumped by the challenge to generate it.